amperity/chuck-data/README.md

 This project uses GitHub Actions for continuous integration:

 - Automated testing on Python 3.10
 - Code linting with flake8
 - Format checking with Black
-- (Test coverage reporting planned for future)

 The CI workflow runs on every push to `main` and on pull requests.
 You can also trigger it manually from the Actions tab in GitHub.
-## Integration Tests
-See [docs/integration_tests.md](docs/integration_tests.md) for instructions on running integration tests against Databricks.